Severin Dobrovolsky: The extradition to the Soviet Union

 Dobrovolsky was one of the twenty "prisoners of Leino".
 The Allied Control Commission accused this group of 22 men of being anti-Soviet terrorists.
 The Commission ordered Yrjö Leino, a communist serving his fourth day as Minister of the Interior, to arrange for their arrest and extradition to the Soviet Union.
 Two members of the group managed to avoid arrest.
 More than half of the detainees were Finnish citizens, though only two were Finns.
-Save for one German, the rest were Russian emigrés.
+Save for one German, the rest were Russian émigrés.
 Dobrovolsky was the oldest of the extradited and most notable, and was generally considered the leader of anti-Bolshevik Russian immigrants in Finland.

 In the Soviet Union, Dobrovolsky was charged with leading the Finnish branch of the ROVS, espionage, infiltrating and recruiting agents, and leading terrorist attacks against the Soviet Union and an armed kidnapping attempt.
 Dobrovolsky denied being an agent of a foreign power, but pleaded guilty to other political crimes.
 No evidence was presented at the trial.
 Dobrovolsky was sentenced to death on November 27, 1945, by the Moscow District Court and executed on January 26 the following year.